Blog

 Does laser treatment hurt?

 Laser treatment is harmless and generally painless, but you may feel a short-lived snapping sensation similar to an elastic band flicking at the skin.
-Our patients also report a ‘popping’ sound during the laser process – this is the sound of capillaries breaking down and is completely normal.
+Our patients also report a ‘popping’ sound during the laser process – this is the sound of capillaries breaking down and is completely normal.n

 Is rosacea contagious?